neuro4ml/neuro4ml.github.io/Week_2/1-Synapses1.md

 The solution to prevent this, is to insulate the axon using a fatty substance called '**myelin**'.
 However, even insulating the whole length may not be enough, so instead, there are blocks of myelin separated by gaps known as '**nodes of Ranvier**'.

 These nodes of Ranvier are rich in voltage-gated channels.
-These effectively boost the signal as it travels along the axon and generate 'saltatory' or jumping conduction.
+So, effectively boost the signal as it travels along the axon and generate 'saltatory' or jumping conduction.

 ```{figure} figures/Picture1.jpg
 :label: Fig1